ProlificsPanther/DockerPanther/README.md

 * Install Docker Engine from  https://docs.docker.com/get-docker/

  # Prerequisites:
+  * The Prerequiste to run the dockerfile is to make sure you have apache-tomcat & Panther web installed.
-   Enable an available port like 8080 from your host machine to access the Panther Web application from other clients.
+  * Enable an available port like 8080 from your host machine to access the Panther Web application from other clients.

  # Pull the Panther Docker Image:
    `docker pull prolificspanther/docker-panther-trial`